• Skip to primary navigation

 Close-up of a Negroni in a glass with an orange peel

-The best gin for a Negroni is whichever you prefer.
-Seriously!
-The brand you use in your gin and tonics will work just as well in a Negroni.
+When choosing the gin for your Negroni, go with a brand you already enjoy drinking and that fits in your budget.
+The brand you use in your favorite gin cocktails, will work just as well in a Negroni.

-You can make a Negroni using dry vermouth if that’s what you have at home!
-The result will be much more dry and aromatic.
+You can make a Negroni with dry vermouth if that’s what you already have at home.
+Just know that the result will be much more dry and aromatic.

 Negroni being made in a mixing glass with a spoon and bottles of liquor on the side